Wondering how to save money to travel the world?

 Skip the movers, if possible.

-We hired a truck and drove our remaining belongings to Oklahoma where my dad was going to store them, rather than use movers.
+We hired a truck and drove our remaining belongings to dad’s house, who was kind enough to store them, rather than use movers.

 We also packed 90% of the house ourselves.